 Managing pressures on teachers who are working from home

-- Where schools have established online remote learning systems, teachers must not be required to attempt to reproduce in written form the verbal feedback that pupils would be given during typical classroom teaching.
+- Teachers should not be required to attempt to reproduce in written form the verbal feedback that pupils would be given during typical classroom teaching.

 - There should be no requirement for teachers to record their plans for evaluation by others.

 - The use of summative assessment tracking systems, 'data drops' of assessment outcomes and the setting of assessment targets should be discontinued.

 - Teachers’ professional judgements should guide the approaches to assessment adopted in respect of remote learning.